The Mae Sariang Loop via Doi Inthanon – six days

 Day 2: Doi Inthanon – Mae Chaem – Mae Sariang

 229 km, total driving time 4,5 hours

 Depending on the season, we will drive after breakfast to the starting point of the Kew Mae Pan Nature Trail.
 This trail is only open from November 1 until May 31.
 It is a fantastic hike through the forest until we reach an open area with amazing views.
 It tends to become quite busy on this trail in the cold season, but the views are worth it.
 A local Hmong guide will accompany us.
-Then we descend the mountain towards Mae Chaem, a small town in the middle of rice and cornfields.
+Then we descend the mountain towards Mae Chaem, a small town in the middle of corn and ricefields.
 The town is famous for its Teen Jok textiles.
 We briefly stop at a weaving center.
-Afterward, we drive to Ob Luang, another National Park, where we will have lunch.
-The Ob Luang gorge is the main attraction, which we will visit.
+Afterward, we will drive to Ob Luang, another National Park, where we will have lunch.
+The Ob Luang gorge is the main attraction that we will visit.

 From Ob Luang, we will drive to Mae Sariang along a road with beautiful mountain scenery.
-During the drive, we will make several stops to take a picture and stretch the legs.
+During the drive, we will make several stops to take pictures and stretch our legs.
 After arrival in Mae Sariang, you have time to relax at the pool or take a walk around town.
 Look here for things to do in Mae Sariang.
 This charming town has some exquisite Burmese- and Shan-style temples.
-The American anthropologist Charles Keyes lived in Mae Sariang in 1967-68 and left us a fantastic legacy of photographs and field notes of this anthropological research.
+The American anthropologist Charles Keyes lived in Mae Sariang from 1967-to 68 and left a fantastic legacy of photographs and field notes of this anthropological research.

 You can explore Mae Sariang on your own or enjoy a beer (or a shake) at the Mae Sariang Bar overlooking the Yuam River.

 Overnight at the River House Resort